 The Government should be helping people with disabilities to play the fullest part in society they can.
 But too often, it is putting barriers in their way.
 I have previously challenged the Government about unacceptable cuts to the Disabled Student’s Allowance, questioned Ministers on the devastating effects of the Bedroom Tax and have urged David Cameron not to make further cuts to benefits for the sick and disabled people.
 You can read an article I wrote on why the Government is letting down disabled people here.

 The Government has made it increasingly hard for people to enforce their right to be treated equally and I have challenged them on this in Parliament.
 Proposals to scrap our human rights laws, the introduction of employment tribunal fees before people can enforce non-discrimination protection, and the decimation of legal aid all mean we risk not practising what we preach on equality.
+I have pushed the Government to stop playing politics with human rights and commit to being a signatory of the European Convention of Human Rights.
 I will continue to press the Government to ensure we do not.

 This is a selection of my work on these issues.
 Please get in touch if you want to find out more.